-Plastics, a material of daily use that at first sight seems harmless.
-The plastics are present in almost every aspect of our life.
-Computers and smartphones, bottles of water and soft drinks, even in our toothpaste we can find this common material.
-So, it’s not surprising that part of those plastics we use every day ends up in the Oceans.
-Continuing with our series of articles: become an ocean gardener, we are going to see how can we help to fight against plastic pollution.
+Plastics A material of daily use that at first sight seems harmless.
+The plastics have become a material present in almost every aspect of our life.
+From computers and smartphones, through bottles of water and soft drinks and even in our toothpaste we can find this common material.
+So, it’s not surprising that, like in many of the other things that humans consume, a part of those plastics that we use every day ends up in the Oceans.

 HOW MUCH PLASTIC ENDS UP IN THE OCEANS?

-The University of Georgia and University of California conducted together a study about plastic pollution in 2010.
+The University of Georgia together with the University of California conducted a study about plastic pollution in 2010.
 Te conclusions of this study were:

 There are 192 countries located along an oceanic coast.
 In 2010, the 192 countries in total generated 275 million metric tons of plastic waste.
 According to the researchers’ calculations, 5 to 13 million metric tons of plastic came to our oceans during that year, and most of that waste comes from people who live just over 30 miles from the coast.
 “Our estimate of 8 million metric tons in the oceans in 2010 is equivalent to five plastic-filled supermarket bags per foot of coastline in the world,” said study author Jenna Jambeck, environmental engineer at the University of Georgia.